Accounts Receivable Software

 • It’s important to calculate your bad debt because it endangers your liquidity.
 Ultimately, if too many clients don’t pay, it jeopardizes your business.

-• There are several ways to calculate bad debt.
+• How to Calculate Bad Debt Expense?
+There are several ways or formulas to calculate bad debt expense.
 You can sum up the manual write-offs you did during an accounting period, or use projected models like the bad debt rate and the aging method.

 • In order to be compliant with the GAAP, you need to report your bad debt using the allowance method.
 It is a projection of your possible bad debt amount that is allocated to a specific account.
 It will help buffer any future loss.